gem/oq-engine/doc/adv-manual/point-source-gridding.rst

 Notice that we are using a ``custom_site_id`` field to identify the cities.
-This is possible only in engine versions >= 3.13, where ``custom_site_id`` has been extended to accept strings of at most 6 characters, while before only integers were accepted and we could have used a zip code instead.
+This is possible only in engine versions >= 3.13, where ``custom_site_id`` has been extended to accept strings of at most 6 characters, while before only integers were accepted (we could have used a zip code instead).

 If no special approximations are used, the calculation is extremely slow, since the model is extremely large.
 On the the GEM cluster (320